gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 that being in thermodynamic equilibrium is synonymous with being dead.
-Even with this glaring assumption, such models have been shown to be exceptionally predictive for a variety of complex systems, especially in modeling molecular binding reactions [@dill2010] and allostery writ large [@swem2008; @keymer2006; @einav2017; @einav2016; @phillips2015].
+Even with this glaring assumption, such models have been shown to be exceptionally predictive for a variety of complex systems, especially in modeling molecular binding reactions [@dill2010] and allostery in general [@swem2008; @keymer2006; @einav2017; @einav2016; @phillips2015].
 As the timescales of binding and unbinding reactions are orders of magnitude smaller than that of many other processes in the cell, it is fair to make the approximation that